NeuroML/org.neuroml.model.injectingplugin/README.md

 This code is distributed under the terms of the GNU Lesser General Public License.

-API Documentation can be found [here](http://neuroml.github.io/org.neuroml.model.injectingplugin/index.html).
+API Documentation for this can be found [here](http://neuroml.github.io/org.neuroml.model.injectingplugin/index.html).